Martchus/openQA-helper/README.md

      * I also encourage you to fork *this* repository because there's still room for improvement.
 5. Execute `openqa-devel-setup your_github_name` to clone all required repos to the correct directories inside `$OPENQA_BASEDIR`.
 This also adds your forks.
+6. Now you are almost done and can try to start openQA's services (see next section).
+Until finishing this guide, only start the web UI.
+It will initialize the database and pull required assets (e.g. jQuery) the first time you start it (so it might take some time).
-6. Generate API keys and put them into your `.bashrc` to amend step 1.
+7. Generate API keys and put them into your `.bashrc` to amend step 1.
+To generate API keys you need to access the web UI page http://localhost:9526/api_keys, specify an expiration date and click on "Create".
-7. The openQA config files will be located under `$OPENQA_BASEDIR/config`.
+8. The openQA config files will be located under `$OPENQA_BASEDIR/config`.
     * In `worker.ini` you likely want to adjust the `HOST` to `http://localhost:9526` so the worker will directly connect to the web UI and websocket server (making it unnessarary to use an HTTP reverse proxy).
     * For this setup it makes most sense to set `WORKER_HOSTNAME` to `127.0.0.1` in `worker.ini`.
 Note that for remote workers (not covered by this setup